iaciac/temporal-group-interactions/README.md

 - `data-analysis` contains the Jupyter notebooks that analyse the empirical data already pre-processed in the `data-processed` folder
 - `model` contains the Jupyter notebooks that run the model and analyse the synthetic data
 - `Plotting_figures_*.ipynb` are Jupyter notebooks that produce most of the figures

+# Dependencies

+The code of the paper strongly relies on a number of exeternal Python libraries.
+The code has been originally run on a machine containing the following Python dependencies:

+-